Translating Science into Local Policy

 On April 17, 2013, the Board of County Commissioners approved the project team’s recommendation of three basins for further focus: Black Lake, McLane Creek, and Woodard Creek (see a map of the basins).
 These three basins were selected based on the results of the Basin Evaluation Report and an assessment of available data.
 Together they represent a range of current ecological conditions – from rural and forested areas to more urban and residential neighborhoods – but under current regulations all three are likely to experience impacts to water quality from future growth.

 The project team is gathering information to identify what potential land use changes should be investigated in these basins as part of this study.
-In August, landowners in each of the three basins were mailed a survey to help inform this process.
+Visit the links below for more information on each basin.

 On April 9, 2014, Thurston County and TRPC hosted a public workshop on water resources for McLane Creek and Black Lake basin residents.
 The following information was presented at the meeting:

 On March 12, 2014, Thurston County and TRPC hosted a public workshop on water quality-related projects in Woodard Creek basin.
-The following information was presented at the meeting:/p>
+The following information was presented at the meeting:

 Interested Parties: If you would like to be added to our Web Mail list, please click here.
 Staff contact: Allison Osterberg, Associate Planner.
 Phone: (360) 754-3355, x7011 E-mail: email@example.com.